 1 egg

-6 cup flour (may use white or a white/whole wheat mix)
+6 cups flour (may use white or a white/whole wheat mix)

-Knead dough for 5 to 10 minutes by hand or by machine.
+Knead dough for 5 to 10 minutes by hand or by machine, until a smooth ball.
 Place dough in a greased bowl and allow to rise for one hour or until double.
 Punch dough down.
 Rest for 10 minutes.
 Shape into rolls.
 Rise for 45 minutes or until double.
 Bake at 350 degrees for 20-25 minutes.

 Note: I always double this recipe in my large Bosch mixer and machine knead the dough.
 It makes quite a few rolls but they freeze well.
-I usually replace at least half of the flour with whole wheat flour and often add 1/8 cup of vital gluten.
+I usually replace at least half of the flour with whole wheat flour and often add a tablespoon or two of vital gluten.

 For other favorite roll recipes see cornmeal rolls and sandwich buns.